icure/expo-medtech-boilerplate/README.md

 To run this template on an Android emulator, ensure that your emulator is configured with a minimum of 6GB of RAM.
 The debug tooling provided by Expo and React Native can lead to higher memory consumption during development.
-This increased usage is specific to the debug mode of the app, and the released APK will be optimized and have a normal size.
+This increased usage is specific to the development mode of the app, and the released APK/AppBundle will be optimized and have a normal size.